Important changes to planning law are taking effect as the Planning and Development Act 2024 is being commenced on a phased basis.

 What is a development plan?

-The five key stages involved in making and reviewing a development plan are set out in the accompanying infographic.
+There are five key stages involved in making and reviewing a development plan (see infographic).

 What is the role of the OPR?